kuiperzone/PupNet-HelloWorld/README.md

     pupnet -k rpm

+The package output kind defaults to `appimage` if omitted under Linux.

-Under Windows:
+### Under Windows ###

+At the solution directory:

     pupnet -k setup

-To test specifying a custom flag:
+It defaults to `setup` if omitted under Windows.

+## RUNNING THE APP ##
+The application runs in the terminal, so run the program from the command-line rather than double-clicking from a file manager to see the output.

+## BUILD WITH PROPERTIES ##
+The program prints different output according to whether the `#FLAG1` and `#FLAG2` macros are defined.
+This is intended to test that we can successfully pass properties during the pupnet build.

+To test set both flags at command line:

-    pupnet -k appimage --property DefineConstants=CUSTOM_FLAG
+    pupnet --property DefineConstants=FLAG1,FLAG2

+Use a comma (not semi-colon) and do not put a space between the values.

-This builds the program with the `#CUSTOM_FLAG` predefined macro.
-In this case, the Hello World program will output the following when built, installed and ran:
+In this case, the Hello World program will output the following when built and run:

     CUSTOM_FLAG defined OK
     pupnet was called with: --property DefineConstants=CUSTOM_FLAG;

-The application runs in the terminal, so run the program from the command-line rather than double-clicking from a file manager to see the output.

 See the [PupNet Deploy Project](https://github.com/kuiperzone/PupNet-Deploy) for complete instructions and information.